-Once on the coast, the camino continues north to the border, where a ferry transports pilgrims across the Minho River into Spain.
+Once on the coast, the camino continues north to the town of Caminha, where boats transport pilgrims across the Minho River into Spain.

-Beyond the scenery and long walks along the beach, the coastal route also passes some interesting towns including Viana do Castelo on the Portuguese side and Baiona on the Spanish side, while the Oia monastery is another highlight.
+Beyond the scenery, the coastal route also passes some historical towns including Viana do Castelo on the Portuguese side and Baiona on the Spanish side, while the Oia monastery is another highlight.

-There are several possibilities for returning to the central route, but the most common option is to continue to the Galician city of Vigo and rejoin the central at Redondela.
+There are several possibilities for returning to the central route, but the one that stays on the coast the longest involves walking to the Galician city of Vigo and rejoining the central at Redondela.
 Another option is to turn inland on the Portuguese side of the Minho to join the central at Valença and walk across the bridge to Tui.

 Caminho Português (from Lisbon)

 Pros: Lisbon, more immersion in Portugal, historic towns of Santarém, Tomar and Coimbra, choice of central or coastal routes at Porto